Hagerstown, Maryland: Parks and museums

 Within the city, there are numerous parks including Hagerstown City Park, which is home to the Washington County Museum of Fine Arts, Mansion House Art Gallery, Western Maryland 202 Locomotive Display and Museum, and the Hager House and Museum (once home of Jonathan Hager, founder of Hagerstown).
-Outside of the Park, Hagerstown Roundhouse Museum showcases exhibits of Hagerstown's early railroad history.
+Outside the park, Hagerstown Roundhouse Museum showcases exhibits of Hagerstown's early railroad history.
 Discovery Station, located downtown, is a hands-on science and technology museum featuring exhibits in numerous galleries and display areas, including the Hagerstown Aviation Museum.
 Fairgrounds Park is the city's largest active recreation park.
 It features a baseball field, a BMX track, exercise equipment, an in-line hockey rink, a skatepark, soccer fields, softball fields, and walking trails.

 Theater and arts

-Hagerstown is home to the Maryland Theatre, a symphony house that plays host to the Maryland Symphony Orchestra and the annual Miss Maryland USA Beauty Pageants.
+Hagerstown is home to the Maryland Theatre, a symphony house that plays host to the Maryland Symphony Orchestra and the annual Miss Maryland Scholarship Opportunity, a preliminary to Miss America.
 The city also has the Washington County Playhouse, which does dinner theater performances.
 The Barbara Ingram School for the Arts is a magnet school for gifted art students, located in downtown Hagerstown's arts and entertainment district on South Potomac Street.